 All you need is a (sh*t) first draft.
 I'll dig up the genius.

 So you're thinking about hiring me to edit your paper?
 That's awesome!
-You'll be joining an elite group of nerds from places like Vanderbilt University, the University of British Columbia, the University of Minnesota, Université de Montréal, and others.
-Working with me will save you tons of time and stress.
+You'll be joining an elite group of nerds from places like Vanderbilt University, the University of British Columbia, the University of Toronto, Université de Montréal, and others.
+Working with me will save you tons of time.

 My one-on-one clients tend to be:

-Early career researchers, Clinician researchers, Postdocs, and the occasional grad student (looking for a free writing group?
-Check this out!)
+Early career researchers, clinician researchers, postdocs, and the occasional grad student.

 Mostly academics in health/clinical sciences, but I've worked across a bunch of disciplines including social work, anthropology, and political science.